-Important representatives from the Sephardic community also arrived, and he spoke with them in pure Hebrew.
-It is rare to find an [Ashkenazic] rabbi who can speak such a pure, flowing Hebrew.
+Prominent representatives from the Sephardic community also arrived, and he spoke with them in pure Hebrew.
+It is rare to find an [Ashkenazic] rabbi with such a command of pure, fluent Hebrew.
 On the Sabbath morning, the rabbi spoke eloquently with a clear, unadulterated Hebrew, and the Sephardic Jews also understood his words and enjoyed the sermon.

 Even the Chabad Chasidim expressed their opinion that they consider the new rabbi to be the best possible choice.
 They concluded that such a rabbi was on par with the rabbis of the greatest cities of the world, due to his great wisdom and erudition....
 They also consoled themselves, that even though the new rabbi was educated in non-Chasidic yeshivot, on his mother’s side he is descended from Chabad Chasidim, and is endowed with several Chasidic qualities.”

 Rav Kook’s exceptional appeal to all sectors of the city is evident in the picturesque testimony of the painter Nachum Gutman (1898-1980).
 Gutman, known as “the artist of early Tel Aviv,” arrived in Jaffa in 1905 and spent his childhood living close to Rav Kook’s home in Jaffa’s Neve Tzedek neighborhood.

-“Rav Kook’s house was a few hundred steps from our home, enclosed with a whitewashed fence.
+“Rav Kook’s house was located a few hundred steps from our home, enclosed with a whitewashed fence.
 The courtyard had a gate, and contained a small garden and a well of water.
 Just the sight of the house exuded an atmosphere of serenity and joy.
 Through its open windows we could hear the sounds of Jews studying Torah.
 And when the figure of Rav Kook would appear in the opening of the gate, as he readied himself to walk to synagogue — this image would always take my breath away.